UGC 10214

 Extragalactic Astrophysics

-This subgroup develops simulations of visible structures in the Universe at
+This group develops simulations of visible structures in the Universe at

 different astronomical scales: from the largest – of order of billion

-light-years -, to the smallest, e.g. galaxies such as the Milky Way.
-The
+light-years -, to the smallest, e.g. galaxies such as the Milky Way or

 them, as Mare Nostrum Universe, are still the biggest simulations in the